Lind-Project/lind_project/README.md

 # Lind

-Lind is a single process sandbox that provides an option to safely execute programs and control its resource (network, file, memory, cpu, etc.) usage at the process granularity.
+Lind is a single-process sandbox that provides an option to safely execute programs and control its resource (network, file, memory, cpu, etc.) usage at the process granularity.
 Lind executes applications in an isolated environment from the rest of the applications in the system, and thus